 Key audit matters How our audit addressed the key audit matters Revenue recognition The company recognises revenue for services and goods provided by the hotel (excluding value added tax and discounts).
 Revenue is recognised at the point of sale or the date that those facilities are used.
 Deposits received are not recognised as revenue until the date of the stay or event held in the case of conference bookings.
-Revenue is a key driver of the business and is made up of a high number of individual low value transactions, therefore in respect of services provided there is a risk that revenue is recorded inappropriately relative to the provision of underlying services.
-Our audit work included, but was not restricted to: • Performing transaction testing from the EPOS system on a sample of food and drinks sales recorded to test the completeness of revenue recorded and at the same time test the accuracy of the recording of income and deferred income. • Performing transaction testing from the hotel's booking system for overnight stays through to the revenue recorded in the accounting system to ensure that the revenue was recorded in the correct period and completeness of revenue.
+Revenue is a key driver of the business and is made up of a high number of individual low value transactions therefore in respect of services provided there is a risk that revenue is recorded inappropriately relative to the provision of underlying services.
+We therefore identified the risk over the completeness and cut off assertions relating to revenue recognition as a significant risk, which was one of the most significant risks of material misstatement.
+Our audit work included, but was not restricted to: Performing transaction testing from the EPOS system on a sample of food and drinks sales recorded to test the completeness of revenue recorded and at the same time test the accuracy of the recording of income and deferred income.
+Performing transaction testing from the hotels booking system for overnight stays through to the revenue recorded in the accounting system to ensure that the revenue was recorded in the correct period and completeness of revenue.
+Assessment of revenue recorded around the financial year end to determine if recorded in the correct accounting period to gain assurance on the cut off assertion.
+Detailed analytical review of revenue recognised in the year by comparing to last year.
+Documenting our understanding of the systems and controls around the recording of revenue and testing the design effectiveness of such controls.
+The company's accounting policy on revenue recognition is shown in the accounting policies for the company's financial statements (note 1.3) and related disclosures are included in note 4.
+Key observations We have not found any issues or errors involving revenue recognised and are therefore satisfied we have assurance over revenue recognition and treatment.